 Transition Ashtead

-Transition Ashtead is a group of local people who aim to promote different aspects of sustainability through writing articles in the Local Pages and holding talks and events.
+Transition Ashtead is a group of local people who aim to promote different aspects of sustainability through writing articles in the Local Pages and holding talks and discussions.
+Our mantra is ‘reduce, recycle, repair, reuse!’
 If you are interested in helping to make our village a more sustainable place to live, this is the place for you!
-Our mantra is ‘reduce, recycle, repair, reuse’.

 Events 2025

-In May, MP Helen Maguire’s wide-ranging talk on Sustainability in our local area was well attended and well-received.
-Discussion took place on local topics including housing plans and the Climate and Nature Bill.
+MP Helen Maguire’s wide-ranging talk on Sustainability in our local area was well attended and well received.
+Discussion took place on topics including local housing plans and the Climate and Nature Bill.

-In September, we hosted a very successful workshop ‘Surrey Talks Climate’, where representatives from local organisations, further honed their skills in discussing issues to do with climate and nature.
+The workshop in September, run by Surrey Climate Commission ‘Surrey Talks Climate’, was well-attended by representatives from local organisations.
+Everyone further honed their skills in discussing issues to do with climate and nature.

 We are trying to do something positive about plastic reduction and nature, as well as saving money.
 We are piloting a food buying group sourced from an ethical wholesaler.
 Infinity Foods Wholesale sell masses of good quality, non-perishable foods (pasta, pulses, rice and so much more) and household items at wholesale prices.
 We buy in bulk by agreeing a group order using a shared spreadsheet.